TikTok is “back” after a 14-hour shutdown. What is the way forward for SMBs?

 What SMBs Should Do

 TikTok’s potential for low-cost, viral marketing is particularly useful for small businesses.
-However, within the digital economy, a TikTok ban isn’t necessarily a dead end for brands—alternative platforms, such as Meta (Facebook and Instagram), YouTube, X, and Pinterest, each feature their own strengths, so be prepared to diversify your approach as you build re-engagement strategies.
+Within the digital economy, a TikTok ban isn’t necessarily a dead end for brands—alternative platforms, such as Meta (Facebook and Instagram), YouTube, X, and Pinterest, each feature their own strengths, so be prepared to diversify your approach as you build re-engagement strategies.

 And although their algorithms might not target audiences the same way as TikTok, brands can capitalize on opportunities as these platforms develop them.
 Meta, for example, continues to invest in AI for more personalization.
 Instagram is a good alternative for connecting with users who respond best to video-based content.
 Businesses can even leverage forums like Reddit to engage their audience and target niche communities.